 The ribs and sections of hocks shown above were blanched in boiling water before the picture was taken.
 This is less of a critical step than it is for making stocks you wish to be thin and clear, but it does remove the bloody, raw taste of the meat that is particularly disliked by the Chinese and, in my experience, it generally makes for a better finished product.
 If you wish to do so, you can follow the basic technique also used for making a Basic Chinese Cooking Stock.

-How to Make 猪肉汤汁 for Pork Noodle Broth
+How to Make 猪肉汤汁 for the very Best Ramen Broth

 To make the stock, you need to completely cover the ingredients with cold water.
 Generally, somewhere in the neighborhood of 1 to 1 ½ liters per kilogram of meat is a good ratio.

 Usually when making clear stocks, you generally want to avoid allowing the pot to boil and, instead, keep things at no more than a very gentle simmer.
 For this variety, however, a much more vigorous approach is just fine and you can let things bubble away at a lively level for a good four hours or so until the meat completely falls from the bone.
 The liquid will concentrate until it is roughly only a third to half the original volume and, as you can see, will take on the thick, milky appearance you often see in a good, rich Ramen Broth.